Pinky-Tie/Squeak_to_Speak/README.md

 - user_id: Numeric (Foreign Key) - Reference to the user who created the entry.
 - mood: Nvarchar(20) - The recorded mood
 - date: Datetime - Date of the mood entry.
-- description: Text - Additional details or description of the mood.

 __Journal Table__ :
 Journal entries made by the users.
 Being "hiden" means that the message will not be used by the chatbot unless told so